shopware/shopware/adr/2022-01-06-custom-app-api-endpoints.md

+---
-# 2022-01-06 - Allow apps to define custom api endpoints
+title: Allow apps to define custom api endpoints
+date: 2022-01-06
+area: core
+tags: [admin-api, store-api, app-system]
+---

 ## Context
 Apps should be allowed to provide their own API and Store-API and Storefront endpoints where they can execute different logics, that deviates from the automatic entity API.